LUKMANULHAKEEM-prg/DATA-STRUCTURES-AND-ALGORITHMS-IN-C/README.md

 Contributions are encouraged and appreciated.
 If you find any bugs, want to add more examples, or have suggestions for improvement, please open an issue or submit a pull request.
 For guidelines on contributing, please refer to the CONTRIBUTING.md file.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-Special thanks to all contributors who have helped make this repository better.

----

-Feel free to customize this template according to your preferences or add more sections as needed.
-Happy coding!